qhr961217-CMU/2PC-FSP/README.md

 2. If at least one user voting `"No"` on this commit, the server will eventually return `"abort"` decision result.

-3. If the server has already get all the response (include `"timeout"`) from all of the server, the server will eventually make decision result.
+3. If the server has already get all the response (include `"timeout"`) from all of the users, the server will eventually make decision result.

 4. If the server has already get all the `"ACKs"` from users, this commit process will eventually `finish`.